-This study builds on a combination of 1) a policy analysis, 2) a document analysis of six relevant organisations' responses to the Wildlife and Natural Environment (WANE) Bill consultation1, and 3) interviews and group discussions with 19 individuals active in fieldsports and game management.
+This study builds on a combination of (a) a policy analysis, (b) a document analysis of six relevant organisations' responses to the Wildlife and Natural Environment (WANE) Bill consultation, and (c) interviews and group discussions with 19 individuals active in fieldsports and game management.

 - New institutions governing wildlife management, such as the Convention on Biological Diversity, EU directives and their translation into national policy, seem to have developed in parallel to the formal and informal institutions that have previously governed game management in Scotland.
-They appear poorly reconciled with existing institutions, such as property rights to the land, and are thus not necessarily effective. - Game managers and their organisations consider public interests to be increasingly influential, pervading many aspects of recent policies on game management. - Some of them feel "under siege" and see their activities threatened and their rights compromised by growing public claims to the countryside and its wildlife. - Game managers argue that recent policies for game management are generated by international, non-local or urban actors who lack 'true' knowledge of the way the countryside works.
-They contend that they, as game managers, hold the appropriate knowledge a knowledge that cannot be acquired, for example, just through college studies. - Some game managers argue that recent policies might not be based on the right knowledge.
+They appear poorly reconciled with existing institutions, such as property rights to the land, and are thus not necessarily effective. - Game managers and their organisations consider public interests to be increasingly influential. - Some of them feel "under siege" and see their activities threatened and their rights compromised by growing public claims to the countryside and its wildlife. - Game managers argue that recent policies for game management are generated by international, non-local or urban actors who lack 'true' knowledge of the way the countryside works.
+They contend that they, as game managers, hold the appropriate knowledge a knowledge that cannot be acquired, e.g., through college studies. - Some game managers argue that recent policies might not be based on the right knowledge.
 However, this line of thinking has an exclusive and irrefutable character: because appropriate knowledge cannot be obtained by outsiders, they are by definition not (and will never be) entitled to have a say in countryside matters. - This line of argument unites individuals across different types of estates and sporting activities.

-The lack of reconciliation between traditional and more recent institutions combined with a strong discourse that asserts knowledge-based claims of game managers could explain why recent conservation policies have so far had a comparatively limited influence on Scottish land management.
+• The lack of reconciliation between traditional and more recent institutions combined with a strong discourse that asserts knowledge-based claims of game managers could explain why recent conservation policies have so far had a comparatively limited influence on Scottish land management.
 Both factors need to be addressed if tensions between sporting and institutionalised conservation are to be resolved.